yard-turkey/enhancements/keps/sig-storage/1979-object-storage-support/README.md

 1. `bucketInstanceName`:  name of the `Bucket` instance bound to this BA.
 1. `bucketAccessRequest`: an `objectReference` containing the name, namespace and UID of the associated `BucketAccessRequest`.
 1. `serviceAccount`: an `objectReference` containing the name, namespace and UID of the associated `ServiceAccount`.
 Empty when the `BucketAccessRequest.mintedSecretName` is specified.
-1. `mintedSecretName`: name of the provisioner-generated Secret containing access credentials.
+1. `mintedSecretName`: name of the admin created or provisioner-generated Secret containing access credentials.
 This Secret exists in the provisioner’s namespace and must be copied to the app namespace by the COSI controller. **Note:** the provisioner's namespace is contained in the registered driver name.
 1. `policyActionsConfigMapData`: encoded data that contains a set of provisioner/platform defined policy actions to a given user identity.
 Contents of the ConfigMap that the *policyActionsConfigMap* field in the `BucketAccessClass` refers to.
 1. `principal`: username/access-key for the object storage provider to uniquely identify the user who has access to this bucket
 1. `parameters`:  A map of string:string key values.
 Allows admins to control user and access provisioning by setting provisioner key-values.
 Copied from `BucketAccessClass`.